Too Late: Father & Son's Regret

 Dylan frowned slightly but didn't ask further.

-"That cake has gluten in it," I glanced down at the floor, my tone flat.
+"That cake contains gluten."
+I glanced down at the floor, my tone flat.
 "You'll have an allergic reaction if you eat it."

 "It's fine, I bought all organic ingredients.
 Allen definitely won't be allergic."
 Hazel smiled at me, her tone thoughtful and attentive.